DelphinKdl/-Data-analysis-project-Data-Driven-Insights-for-Indian-Startup-Growth/README.md

 The data used in this project found in dataset folfer for 2018 nad 2019. for 2021 and 2021 was accessed with private credection which i can not provide here.

-## Envirnoment Setup
+## Envirnoment Setups

-Run this command to install rewuired dependencies and libraties pip install -r requirements.txt
+Run this command to install rewuired dependencies and libraties.

+pip install -r requirements.txt

 ## License